-Therefore, such payments do not give rise to a fringe benefit in terms of section CX 12.
+Therefore, such payments do not give rise to a fringe benefit in terms of section CX 13.

-Contributions to sickness, accident or death benefit fund: section CX 13
+Contributions to sickness, accident or death benefit fund: section CX 14

-Under section CX 13 a fringe benefit arises when an employer makes a contribution for the benefit of an employee to a sickness, an accident or a death benefit fund.
+Under section CX 14 a fringe benefit arises when an employer makes a contribution for the benefit of an employee to a sickness, an accident or a death benefit fund.

-The definition of "sickness, accident, or death benefit fund" refers to a sickness, an accident, or a death fund that is:
+The definition of "sickness, accident, or death benefit fund" in section YA 1 refers to a sickness, an accident, or a death fund that is: